wgmyers/mal/impls/ruby-wgm/NOTES.md

 same for comparison (this is not intuitive but then I don't know Lisp), so now we have a recursive lambda for '=' that calls itself if it finds data which is either MalList or MalVector.

+Fixed nested def! fn* flagged by tests.
+This was hard to fix because it was not in fact a bug caused by nested functions, which work fine.
+It was a bug in the reader, which was reading any symbol ending in \d as a MalNumber, and the test was calling the functions things like gen-plus5.
+Now fixed.

+Fixed "\\n" bug.
+All string tests now pass, though we still have not eliminated all string bugs, as things like """"" are still accepted quite happily.

 ## Step 3 (2021-05-02)